 - Transportation expense coverage: Pays for extra transportation and lodging costs if you get in a crash more than 100 miles from home.

-Car insurance discounts are similarly limited at Florida Farm Bureau.
-You may see your rates reduced for common things like a claim-free discount or a good student discount, but not much sets it apart from its competitors.
+Car insurance discounts are limited at Florida Farm Bureau.
+Rates for Florida drivers will be reduced for common things like a claim-free discount or a good student discount, but not much sets it apart from its competitors.

 Notable car insurance discounts